fromsantanu/PM25-Specific-Sections/README.md

 ##### This plot helps in understanding the varying impact of PM2.5 on mortality in different urban contexts within India and underscores the importance of using advanced analytical methods to assess the true burden of air pollution on public health.

-## Plot Analysis :  Integrated exposure–response curve (2-day moving average) between air pollution and mortality
+## Plot Analysis :  Integrated exposure–response curve (2-day moving average).

 ![Image](output2.png)

 #### Plot Components